postlund/pyatv/docs/documentation/protocols.md

 #### ANNOUNCE

-Tell the receiver about properties for an upcoming stream.
+Sender tells the receiver about properties for an upcoming stream.

 **Sender -> Receiver:**
 ```raw